HL7/davinci-deqm/input/pagecontent/datax.md

+*ONLY the new content for Gaps in Care is in the scope for ballot for the September, 2020 Ballot Cycle.
+Data Exchange is not in scope for ballot comment.
+{:.stu-note}

 ### Introduction

 Clinical Quality Measures (CQMs) are a common tool used throughout healthcare to help evaluate and understand the impact and quality of the care being provided to an individual or population.
 The intent of [data of interest] is the source data needed to calculate a quality measure, as specified by the data requirements of the measure.
 For example, for a colorectal cancer screening measure, the data of interest is the set of conditions, procedures, and observations related to determining whether a patient is in the initial population, denominator, and numerator of the quality measure.
 To effectively evaluate quality measures in such an environment requires timely exchange of the relevant data.